ioBroker/ioBroker.socket-classes/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* (@GermanBluefox) Log messages are only sent to the sockets that subscribed to them. `sendLog()` emitted `log` to every connected socket, so as soon as one client called `requireLog(true)`, all other clients received the log too - including clients of other browsers and clients whose user does not have the rights to subscribe to the log at all.
+* (@GermanBluefox) `logout` destroys the express session again.
+It used `socket.id` as the session id, which only worked as long as `@iobroker/ws-server` filled the socket id with the session id from the `connect.sid` cookie.
+The socket id is a per-connection transport identifier generated on the server now, so the session to destroy is taken from `socket._sessionID` / `socket.conn.request.sessionID` instead.

 ### 2.4.0 (2026-08-27)
 * (@joltcoke) Security: an upgrade request that carries neither credentials nor a cookie header no longer crashes the adapter. `sessionID` is assigned only inside the cookie branch of `authorize()`, so such a request reached the session store lookup with it still undefined and js-controller threw while validating the id.
 The exception escaped the synchronous `verifyClient()` callback of the websocket server, so any unauthenticated client could stop an instance running with `auth: true`.
 The request is now rejected through `auth.fail()`, and `PassportHttpRequest.sessionID` is declared optional so the compiler rejects a future unguarded use.
 Affects 2.2.21 up to and including 2.3.8.
 Reported and fixed by Florian Schirmer.
 * (@GermanBluefox) Security: `authorize()` answers every upgrade request exactly once now and turns an unexpected exception into a regular rejection instead of letting it escape into the upgrade handler, so a future error on that path cannot take the adapter down again.